RickMoynihan/redef-methods/README.md

 You could for example also use it to introduce new thread local method dispatches.
 Not that I would recomend such a thing!

+**WARNING**: You may run into some problems using this with `ig/load-namespaces` and tools.namespace.

 ## Example

 There exists a multi-method with one or more method bodies: